sourced/deploymentmanager-samples/community/cloud-foundation/docs/userguide.md

 my-instance-prod-2  compute.v1.instance  COMPLETED  []
 ```

-In this example, the network config would have no dependencies, and the
+In this example, the network config has no dependencies, and the firewall and
-firewall and instance configs would depend on the network.
-Therefore, the
+instance configs depend on the network.
+Therefore, the network config is
-network config would be deployed first (Stage 1), and the firewall and instance
+deployed first (Stage 1), and the firewall and instance are deployed next
-would be deployed next (Stage 2).
+(Stage 2).

 `Note:` The order in which the configs are provided in the `cft create` command
 does not affect the deployment creation order.
 That order is defined